paulaamaya/notebook-sql/sql-notes.md

 ### Field Constraints

-1. **Unique:** Ensures that a field can only contain unique values.
+1. `UNIQUE`: Ensures that a field can only contain unique values.
 Throws an error if a field contains duplicate values.
-2. **Not Null:** Ensures that  a field cannot constain `NULL` values.
+2. `NOT NULL`: Ensures that  a field cannot constain `NULL` values.
+3. `SET DEFAULT`: Assigns a particular default value to every record in a field.
+A value different from the default can be stored in the field only if it is specifically indicated.
-3. **Check:**  Ensures that data in a field satiisfies a specific `BOOLEAN` expression.
+4. **Check:**  Ensures that data in a field satiisfies a specific `BOOLEAN` expression.

 ## Data Types